 We take our tinctures, drink our teas, use our flower essences, as if it’s second nature.
 But do you realize that with every way we ingest our plant allies there’s an energy exchange?
-In the same way we use the spirit of lavender and skullcap to calm us, or rose to connect us with our heart space, we use cannabis in various forms to calm us, still our mind, or even shift our perspectives on life.
+In the same way we use the spirit of lavender and skullcap to calm us, or rose to connect us with our heart space, we use cannabis in various forms.

 Cannabis is a spiritual tool like every other plant ally we work with.
 This work can be tricky though, as there is balance needed in using your own power mixed with the power of cannabis.
 The way you would approach any magical item, any ritual space is the same way you should approach cannabis when working with it in your practice.
 Setting intentions, clearing your mind, making it known why you want to work with it, and what you want to get out of the experience are all important factors when integrating it into your work.

 You wouldn’t go into ritual not having a clear intention of what you want out of it, so when using cannabis in your work make sure you have clear intentions of what you need from it.
 Clearing headspace for deep meditation?
 Gaining a sense of community to further conversations and gain new perspectives?
 Become a clear channel for messages from spirit to come through?
 Whatever it may be, respecting the plant and knowing what you need from it is ESSENTIAL.

 Working with it in your practice takes time and practice to master, and sometimes, it’s not even something everyone should work with.
 Use a pendulum, call on your guides, or trust your intuition and ask if the plant wants to work with you in your practice if it says no, don’t fret, that could just mean there are better alternatives for your practice and you work better with a clear mind.
 Some plant allies work better with different people, cannabis is no different.